ibrahim-kocyigit/kocyigit-dsml/01_math/04_probability_and_statistics_for_ml_and_ds/08_hypothesis_testing/11_two_sample_t-test.md

 This statistic follows a **t-distribution** with degrees of freedom calculated by a somewhat complex formula (software will compute it for you).
 In this example, the degrees of freedom is approximately **16.8**.

+_**Reminder:** When you subtract two independent random variables, the variance of the difference is the sum of the variances._

 ## Example Calculation

 - $\bar{x} = 68.442$, $s_x = 3.113$, $n_x = 10$